zhaw-hsb/aurora-notifier/README.md

 # HSB Aurora Author Notifier

+## Version
+This code works for DSpace Version 7.6.0.

 ## About
 The author notification in DSpace was implemented as part of the AURORA project and co-financed by swissuniversities.
 The purpose of the notification is to guide authors on how to provide a full text for secondary publication in line with Green Open Access.